Camera setup guide

 Direct camera Wi-Fi has less headroom than a strong router or USB connection.
 Move closer to the camera or lower Preview Resolution and Preview Quality.

-Reference note: Nikon menu labels and camera diagrams are included as setup references from the Nikon ZR Reference Guide, especially Nikon's pages for USB computer connection, wireless LAN computer connection, Connect to computer, USB mode, and USB power delivery.
-ZR Ctl is an independent app and is not affiliated with Nikon.
+Reference note: Nikon menu labels and camera diagrams are included as setup references from the Nikon ZR Reference Guide, especially Nikon's pages for USB computer connection, wireless LAN computer connection, Connect to computer, USB mode, and USB power delivery. iPhone Personal Hotspot behavior is referenced from Apple Support's Personal Hotspot guide.
+ZR Ctl is an independent app and is not affiliated with Nikon or Apple.